alexdmoss/alexos.dev/content/posts/KubeCon-Observability.md

 ---

-I did also take in a session on Cortex, although sadly not the intro one so this one went a bit deeper into how Cortex worked - which without the context was as tricky one for me to follow.
+I did also take in [a session on Cortex](https://www.youtube.com/watch?v=mYyFT4ChHio), although sadly not the intro one so this one went a bit deeper into how Cortex worked - which without the context was as tricky one for me to follow.
 But how hard can it be, right?

 {{< figure src="/images/cortex.png?width=600px&classes=shadow,white" title="This definitely breaks my 'three box' rule" >}}

-This image is taken from their "concepts" readme: https://github.com/cortexproject/cortex/blob/master/docs/architecture.md
+The image above is taken from their ["concepts" readme](https://github.com/cortexproject/cortex/blob/master/docs/architecture.md).

 I did pick up a few nuggets about this too: